kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Compliance.md

 12. On the **Edit settings** page, enter **comptestusers** in the **Group email address** field.
 Select **Next**.

-	>**Note:** The Group email address domain (to the right of the group email address alias) displays the default domain for the company's Microsoft 365 tenant (in this case, **xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+	>**Note:** The Group email address domain (to the right of the group email address alias) displays the default domain for the company's Microsoft 365 tenant (in this case, **yourtenant.onmicrosoft.com**, where yourtenant is the tenant prefix provided by your lab hosting provider).
 In a real-world scenario in which a company has multiple domains, you may need to select into this field to select the correct domain.

 13. On the **Review and finish adding group** window, review your selections.
 If anything needs to be changed, select the appropriate Edit link and make the necessary changes.
 Otherwise, if everything is correct, select **Create group**.